-ORC operates a long-term, air quality monitoring network in the region.
-Monitoring began in 1997, and since that time, ambient pollutants, including PM{10} , $PM{2.5}$, NO_2 , SO_2 and CO, have been monitored in over 50 locations throughout Otago.
-Most of the monitoring performed over the past ten years has been in response to the requirements of the NESAQ.
+ORC operates a long-term air quality monitoring network in the region.
+Monitoring began in 1997 and since that time, ambient pollutants including PM{10} , $PM{2.5}$, NO_2 , SO_2 and CO have been monitored in over 50 locations throughout Otago.
+Most of the monitoring performed over the past 10 years has been in response to the requirements of the NESAQ.

-A variety of monitors and monitoring techniques have been employed to define and characterise air quality, both temporally and spatially.
-During this ten-year reporting period (2005-2014), monitoring has focused primarily on PM{10} .
+A variety of monitors and monitoring techniques have been employed to define and characterise air quality both temporally and spatially.
+During this 10-year reporting period (2005-2014), monitoring has focussed primarily on PM{10} .

-Otago's large area, with its varying terrain and climate, make it challenging to provide a true and complete representation of ambient air quality.
-In accordance with the NESAQ (MfE, 2011), monitors are situated where it is considered that the most people may experience the most pollution.
+Otago's large area with varying terrain and climate make it challenging to provide a true and complete representation of ambient air quality.
+In accordance with the NESAQ (2011), monitors are situated with consideration given to where the most people may experience the most pollution.